jamjensen/mapping-disaster-risk/README.md

 MACS 40800: Unsupervised Machine Learning

 ## About
 This analysis was conducted by Tamara Glazer and James Jensen for the Unsupervised Machine Learning course at the University of Chicago.
-This study uses data provided by DrivenData, an organization working at the intersection of data science and social impact.
+This study uses data provided by [DrivenData](https://www.drivendata.org/competitions/58/disaster-response-roof-type/data/), an organization working at the intersection of data science and social impact.
+Finally, the authors benefited greatly from computing resources made available by the [RCC](https://rcc.uchicago.edu/resources) at the University of Chicago.
+Through these resources, they were able to use of host the tif files, generate the datasets, and cluster the satellite images by rooftop material.

 ### Setup
 This project assumes the use of Python 3.7+ and R 3.6+

 * Run `pip install -requirements.txt` in the top level of the repository
 * Run `install.packages("pacman")`.
-All additional packages will use pacman to load and install, if oyou do not already have them.
+All additional packages will use pacman to install and load, if you do not already have them.
 * In total the tif files are over 35 GB, however, they are cloud optimzed.
 We recommend hosting them or downloading and working with a single file at a time.

 ### Data Processing